joeworkman/paperless-install/README.md

 This is a installation helper app that complements the paperless cli <https://github.com/joeworkman/paperless>.

-This installer will take care of all magic that needs to be done from the terminal sothat you don't have to.
+This installer will take care of all magic that needs to be done from the terminal so that you don't have to.
 There are a few steps that you need to follow though…

 ## Paperless User Group